 \subsection{Nonequilibrium bosonic environments}

-When the temperatures of two reservoirs are not the same, we have a nonequilibrium environment.
-We denote the temperature difference $\Delta T=T_A-T_B$ to quantify the nonequilibriumness.
-Under nonequilibrium bosonic environments, the energy output $E_{\text{out}}$ decreases as the average temperature $\bar{T}=(T_A+T_B)/2$ increases, as demonstrated in Fig. \ref{bt} $(\text{a}_1)$.
-At lower average temperatures, the energy output is reduced with increasing temperature difference $|\Delta T|$, as illustrated by the curve for $T = 0.5$ in Fig. \ref{bt} $(\text{a}_1)$.
-Correspondingly, the population of the ground state remains above 0.9, significantly exceeding that of other excited states, as shown in Fig. \ref{bt} $(\text{a}_2)$ (black solid line).
-As $|\Delta T|$ increases, the population of the ground state decreases, mirroring the trend observed in $E_\text{out}$.
+When the temperatures of the two reservoirs are different, the system is driven into a nonequilibrium environment.
+We define the temperature difference as $\Delta T=T_A-T_B$ to characterize the degree of nonequilibrium.
+Under nonequilibrium bosonic environments, the energy output $E_{\text{out}}$ decreases as the average temperature $\bar{T}=(T_A+T_B)/2$ increases, as shown in Fig.~\ref{bt} $(\text{a}_1)$.
+At low average temperature, $E_{\text{out}}$ decreases with increasing temperature difference $|\Delta T|$, as illustrated by the curve for $\bar{T}=0.5$ in Fig.~\ref{bt} $(\text{a}_1)$.
+Correspondingly, the population of the ground state remains above 0.9 and is significantly larger than those of the excited states, as shown in Fig.~\ref{bt} $(\text{a}_2)$ (black solid line).
+As $|\Delta T|$ increases, the ground-state population decreases, mirroring the behavior of $E_{\text{out}}$.

-When $\bar{T} = 2$, the population of the ground state remains above 0.65, while the population of the first excited state remains above 0.2.
-Unlike the population of the ground state, the population of the first excited state increases as $|\Delta T|$ rises.
-Consequently, the influence of the first excited state on $E_{\text{out}}$ becomes more pronounced, leading to a scenario where $E_{\text{out}}$ increases with $|\Delta T|$.
-When $\Delta T$ is relatively extreme, the decrease in the population of the ground state does not correspond to the increase in the population of the first excited state.
-Higher excited states also occupy a portion, which results in a reduction of the corresponding $E_{\text{out}}$.
+When $\bar{T}=2$, the population of the ground state remains above 0.65, while that of the first excited state stays above 0.2.
+Unlike the ground-state population, the population of the first excited state increases with $|\Delta T|$.
+Consequently, the contribution of the first excited state to $E_{\text{out}}$ becomes more pronounced, so that $E_{\text{out}}$ initially increases with $|\Delta T|$.
+However, when $|\Delta T|$ becomes sufficiently large, the decrease in the ground-state population is no longer compensated mainly by the increase in the population of the first excited state.
+Instead, higher excited states also acquire non-negligible populations, which leads to a reduction in $E_{\text{out}}$.

-As the average temperature continues to rise to $5$, the two qubits exhibit no entanglement, and $E_{\text{out}}$ approaches $0$ with minimal variations.
-Overall, the temperature difference significantly reduces $E_{\text{out}}$ at low temperatures, while at higher temperatures, it exerts a slight enhancement on $E_{\text{out}}$.
+As the average temperature further increases to $\bar{T}=5$, the two qubits become separable, and $E_{\text{out}}$ approaches zero with only small variations.
+Overall, the temperature difference significantly suppresses $E_{\text{out}}$ at low temperatures, whereas at higher temperatures it produces only a slight enhancement.